Libs of TikTok: Response to account content

 The account has been described as promoting harassment against and criticizing teachers, medical providers, and children's hospitals.
 It has been called a hate-speech account.
-It has also been described as spreading misinformation and/or disinformation by reposting videos clips of LGBT people, teachers, schools and other institutions out of context and with incendiary framing.
-While fans and supporters of Libs of TikTok say the account simply reposts content showcasing "sex and gender ideology" that was already publicly available, "the account’s followers are rabidly anti-LGBTQ+ and routinely attack individuals whose content is shared."
+It has also been described as spreading misinformation and disinformation by reposting videos clips of teachers, LGBTQ people, schools and other institutions out of context and with incendiary framing.
+While fans and supporters of Libs of TikTok say the account simply reposts content showcasing "sex and gender ideology" that was already publicly available, "the account's followers are rabidly anti-LGBTQ+ and routinely attack individuals whose content is shared."

 Raichik has described Libs of TikTok's reposting of videos as "exposés" of "the crazies".
 She has also described criticism of her online activity as efforts to "cancel and silence" and has said that she receives death threats.

+Positive

+Tucker Carlson, then the host of Tucker Carlson Tonight, praised Libs of TikTok, saying that "no news organization in America has done more to reveal the reality in American schools than Libs of TikTok" and called the videos reposted by the account "idiotic and disgusting".
+Donald Trump Jr. argued that "the question Libs of TikTok often raises – And the Left wants to ignore – Is do parents have a right to know what their children are being taught in their public school, or not?"
+Ben Shapiro defended Libs of TikTok from criticism, calling it "a Twitter account that literally just posts Leftists owning themselves."
+Seth Dillon of The Babylon Bee called Libs of TikTok's work "heroic" and "high-risk".
+Christina Pushaw has described herself as "a strong supporter of [Libs of TikTok']s mission."